Nusal-Ranjaya/intern-OOP-project/README.md

 Liskov Substitution Principle:- In the program manageReminderPersonal and manageReminderOfficial has extended the abstract class ReminderServices, and it's a perfect substitution.
 For now above classes only have the methods of the Reminder Services class, but I made them, so it will be easier to add unique methods for each class if needed in the future.

-Other OOP concepts like inheritance, abstraction, and polymorphism have been implemented.
+Other OOP concepts like Inheritance, Abstraction, Encapsulation, and Polymorphism have been implemented.